danger/danger-js/README.md

-# danger-js

 Danger on Node, wonder what's going on? see [VISION.md](VISION.md)

-### Get started?

-This is like, kinda early.
-If you can take a bit of heat, it's usable in production as of 0.0.10.
-Note: There is basically no error reporting ATM.

-### Early Adopters

 *Welcome!*

 So, what's the deal?
-Well, right now Danger JS does the MVP of the Ruby version.
-You can look at Git metadata, or GitHub metadata on Travis CI.
+Well, right now Danger JS does the MVP of [the Ruby version](http://danger.systems).
+You can look at [Git](https://github.com/danger/danger-js/blob/master/source/dsl/GitDSL.js) metadata, or [GitHub](https://github.com/danger/danger-js/blob/master/source/dsl/GitHubDSL.js) metadata on Travis CI.

 Danger can fail your build, write a comment on GitHub, edit it as your build changes and then delete it once you've passed review.